readthedocs/ethicalads.io/content/pages/jobs/account-manager-part-time.md

 ---------

 To start, this would be a part-time contracting position.
-**The plan would be for us to contract with you to work between 3-5 days a week for approximately 20 hours per week.**
+**The plan would be for us to contract with you to work between 4-5 days a week for approximately 20 hours per week.**
 Of our existing team, half of our team works 4 days, and the other half works 5 days, and we are happy to be flexible with whatever works best for you.
 The pay rate will vary with experience and the hours worked.
-As a small, self-sustaining open source project we are not able to pay as much as large companies.
-We are able to provide a supportive and very flexible work environment, with a strong sense of mission.
-All of the members of our team have worked with us for more than 2 years, and we strive to have a stable team working to build something meaningful.